-We have emphasized, until now, that our detection technique can be applied to the protocol without modification or additional infor-THEOREM 4.3.
-In the path-vector protocol with incomplete-information.
-We now consider how the same technique can be applied when a network has several monitor nodes and the monitor nodes decide to collaborate with each other in detecting misconfigurations.
+We have emphasized, until now, that our detection technique can be applied to the protocol without modification or additional information.
+We now consider how the same technique can be applied when a network has several monitor nodes and the monitor nodes decide collaborate with each other in detecting misconfigurations.
 Sharing state information with other trusted monitors can help perform a more thorough and complete inspection.